 Brandon Lee is facing murder charges for the deaths of his mom Christa Lee, 58, and his girlfriend, Krystal Hylton, 28.

-"It was like she gave up...It was like she wanted to die," Lee was heard saying in the video.
+"It was like she gave up...It was like she wanted to die," Lee was heard on video saying about his mother.

 Police arrested him and then recorded a 90-minute video interview in which he confessed.
 He gave only few details about how he strangled his girlfriend, but he was much more detailed in talking about killing his mother a week earlier the same way at the Cary apartment they shared.